 Solid progress made, more to come

 As your MPP, my election commitments have been kept in full!
-Between 2003 and 2014, during the past four elections, I knocked on people’s doors in western Mississauga.
+Since 2003 and during the past four elections, I knocked on people’s doors in western Mississauga.
 We talked about what we could do as a community in Ontario.
 Today, we can also talk about what we have done together.
-Let’s recap what I campaigned on between 2003 and 2014:
+Let’s recap what I campaigned on between 2003 and now:

 A new Children’s Treatment Centre for challenged kids — DONE!